 At the faculty you must define your educational, professional and social mission.
-You must set clear goals to yourself and, even more important, you must enable your mission and goals to become well-known in the media, in the public and among politicians.
+You must set clear goals and even more important, you must make your mission and goals well known in the media, in public and among politicians.
 One word is crucial here: motto!
-You must have a motto!
-When some important people from the politics or economy come to visit your faculty, you must tell them your motto.
+When important people from politics or economy come to visit your faculty, you must tell them your motto.
 This way they will get your message quickly and will better understand your achievements, plans and wishes.

-What is your motto here in Ljubljana?
-If you accidentally do not have a motto yet, you must invent one very quickly.
+V is your motto here in Ljubljana?
+If you accidentally don't have a motto yet, you must invent one very quickly.
 Your motto is the clearest and the easiest way to define all actions inside the faculty walls and to present yourself to the outer world, beyond the walls of the faculty.
-Of course, every step that you take must comply with your motto otherwise the achievement of your goals and mission will be delayed at least, or even missed in the worst case.
+Of course, every step you take must comply with your motto, otherwise the achievement of your goals and mission will be delayed or in the worst scenario even missed.